 (Deficiencies in theory, history or aural skills should be removed by re-examination before the close of the second semester/term of graduate study.
 Courses taken to satisfy deficiencies may not be counted toward the graduate degree).

-Successful completion of 33 semester hours of coursework including the Master’s Capstone Experience.
-(Note: at least 17 hours must be taken at the 6000-level.)
+Successful completion of 33 semester hours of coursework including the master’s capstone experience.

-The MA program may be completed in four consecutive terms (summer, fall, spring, summer) or five consecutive summer terms.
+The master's program may be completed in four consecutive terms (summer, fall, spring, summer) or five consecutive summer terms.